BobGreenwade/Delusion-Loop-Interrupter/README.md

 See [`Protocols Overview`](./src/protocols/Protocols%20Overview.md) and [`Safeguard Flowchart`](./Safeguard%20Flowchart.md) for logic and escalation paths.

-**Note:** `callHuman.py` is reserved for cases that have spiraled beyond synthetic containment.
+> 🔔 `callHuman.py` is reserved for cases that have spiraled beyond synthetic containment.
 It initiates external intervention only when **conversational safety** cannot be maintained.
 The system’s primary function remains keeping users **grounded in reality** through editorial mitigation and emotional modulation.

 ---